 How to configure a Raspberry Pi to be able to use it as a web server.

 In the case of our Raspberry Pi we need to install the LAMP version so that you can host any type of web application, web page ... or whatever you need.
-For this, before continuing you will need a Rasbperry Pi, as expected, a SD memory card 4 GB minimum capacity, a power adapter compatible with the MicroB connector of the Raspberry Pi, a connection cable Ethernet, monitor HDMI compliant and a HDMI cable, a keyboard or even a mouse although this is not necessary.
+For this, before continuing you will need a Rasbperry Pi, as expected, a SD memory card 4 GB minimum capacity, a power adapter compatible with the MicroB connector of the Raspberry Pi, a connection cable Ethernet, monitor HDMI compliant and a HDMI cable, for an keyboard or even a mouse although this is not necessary.

 Before continuing, the first thing we have to do is prepare our Raspberry Pi.
 In case you have never done it before, tell yourself that you need the same boot from an SD card which should contain a disk image of the operating system you want to run.